joecorcoran/detergent/README.md

 You can also set the options to numeric `0` or `1`, that's shorter than Boolean `true` or `false`.

+If you introduce any other keys from mentioned above, it will cause an error `throw`n.
+That's done to prevent mis-configurations, cases when you thought you set something but actually there was a typo and that setting was wrong.
+This is a production tool, so the stricter the settings with more errors, the better.

 ### API - Output object

 output object's key | Type of its value | Description